Properties of carbon-infused silicon LGAD devices after non-uniform irradiation with 24 GeV/c protons: Results

 \subsection{Gain Layer Voltage and Acceptor Removal}

-The mechanism of radiation damage on LGADs is believed to be at least partly related to the removal of boron doping atoms, resulting in an effective degradation or removal of acceptors.
+The mechanism of radiation damage on LGADs is believed to be at least partly related to the deactivation of boron doping atoms, resulting in an effective degradation or removal of acceptors.

 In order to study the acceptor removal from the IV curves, we use the k-factor method~\cite{Bacchetta:2001rf}.
 This is similar to the dI/dV derivative method used to define the operating voltage range, except the derivative is multiplied by the ratio of current to voltage to obtain the dimensionless quantity: